Sheila Pell 11 a.m., Oct. 22

 The South Bay has done events such as all-night Monsteramas, "Bloodsucker Film Festivals" with back-to-back vampire films, an "All-Beatles" program, and even occasional daytime concerts, though this sort of cult-inclined programming faded out by the late '70s.

 A swap meet has run on the lot since April 1977, operated by the drive-in's owners rather than being leased out as at other area ozones.
-It appears to have been the area's third drive-in swap meet (Midway began leasing to Monte Kobey's swap meet the previous summer, and the Valley Drive-In held an Oceanside flea market as far back as 1971).
+It appears to have been the area's fourth drive-in swap meet (Midway began leasing to Monte Kobey's swap meet the previous summer, the Valley Drive-In held an Oceanside flea market as far back as 1971, while the Aero was holding "swap fairs" in 1960).
 "That's why the South Bay survived," says Oldknow.
 "There was that early recognition of how to turn daytime use into profits on the property.
 There's no overhead for a swap meet, whereas we're paying 50 percent of our box office take to the studio for movies.
 Swap meets were the only thing enabling most drive-ins to survive the '80s.
 We're charging money for parking spaces and keeping all the proceeds...this was so profitable that it would be difficult for other businesses to compete for the property."

 In 1986, the Swap Meet on the South Bay lot was the only area Meet to operate on Wednesdays.
 This created a big problem with the ozone's neighbors, who said the parking shortage resulted in vehicles overrunning the entire area, often blocking driveways or even parking on people's lawns.
 Swap Meet attendance was said to be from 3,500 to 5,800 patrons every Wednesday.